 Unsecured business loans are considered high-risk by banks and traditional lenders due to no leveraged assets involved.
 Without guaranteed repayment, approval qualifications for unsecured business loans are typically harder to meet than secured financing options.

 Many business owners choose unsecured business loans over secured due to a faster approval process, and immediate access to funds.
 Secured financing options such as SBA loans come with wait times ranging between 30-75+ days.
-On the other hand, NBC provides unsecured business loans that offer access to funds in as little as 24 hours.
+On the other hand, National Business Capital provides unsecured business loans that offer access to funds in as little as 24 hours.

 However, business owners looking to make extreme purchases such as expanding or purchasing commercial real estate, the longer terms and larger loan amounts provided by secured business loans are often a better choice.